stevescally/-network_EDA/README.md

 common formats, layouts, or commands used within the exploratory process.
 Different templates are available depending on the expected analysis work.

+## Utils

+This directory contains utilities for dataset:

+* Generation
+* Procurement
+* Eenrichment

+Typically the source dataset(s) will be downloaded when you utilze the notebook or standalone script.
+If data enrichment is part of the process the new dataset will be located within the dataset/generated subdirectory.

+## Analysis

+This directory contains notebooks and assorted programs to analyze downloaded or generated datasets.

 ## Licenses

 The licenses folder lists the open source licensing conditions as they apply